IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/triggers.md

 ## Create triggers

-From the [trigger overview page](https://cloud.ibm.com/functions/triggers), new triggers can be created.
+From the [trigger create page](https://cloud.ibm.com/functions/triggers), new triggers can be created.

 1. Select the "Create" button from the page.
 ![](images/101-ex5-create-trigger-hp.png)